anon-blue/anon.blue/README.txt

 If this is the first time you've seen this stop error screen,
 restart your computer.
 If this c screen appears again, follow these steps:

-Disable or unistall any anti-virus
+Disable or unistall any anti-virus, disk defeagmention or backup utilities.
+check hard drive configuration. and check for ny updated drivers.
+Run /f to